nasa/Transform-to-Open-Science/docs/Area4_Moving_To_Openness/Open_Timeline.md

 ### Smithsonian Public Access Policy
 The Smithsonian Institution's [Public Access Plan](https://www.si.edu/content/pdf/about/SmithsonianPublicAccessPlan.pdf) takes effect.
 The plan marks the start of Smithsonian's implementation to make certain publications and supporting data resulting from federally funded research available through [Smithsonian Research Online (SRO) website](http://research.si.edu/), Smithsonian-approved repositories, and/or its participation in [CHORUS](https://www.chorusaccess.org/), a nonprofit organization that helps federal entities track public access compliance.

+### IMLS launches Open Data Catalog
+The Institute of Museum and Library Services (IMLS) launches its [open data catalog site](https://www.imls.gov/research-tools/data-collection), which comprises agency data such as grants administration and data about museums, libraries, and related organizations.
+The resource puts IMLS data at the fingertips of researchers, developers, and interested members of the public who want to dig deeper.

 ### Public Access Plans
 * National Institute of Standards and Technology [public access plan](https://www.nist.gov/open)
 * National Oceanic and Atmospheric Administration [public access plan](https://repository.library.noaa.gov/view/noaa/10169)